Image of a therapist and client in a counseling session.

 The school keeps calling because teachers are complaining.
 Your child fidgets constantly, cannot sit still, interrupts others, blurts things out, and interrupts class frequently.
 Your child is messy, forgetful, loses things all the time, and not matter what you do you are at your wits end.
 You are just not sure what to do or where to turn.
 No matter how many times you tell him to stop, it continues.
 What can you do?

 It is possible that your child may have a common disorder call Attention-Deficit/Hyperactivity Disorder (ADHD).
 The hallmark symptoms of ADHD are inattention, impulsivity, hyperactivity, and more.
 There are primarily three types, primarily inattentive type, primarily hyperactive/impulsive type, or a combined type.
 This is treatable and research has shown that counseling can help.
-Call a Thriveworks-Allentown counselor and we can discuss the options.
+Call Thriveworks-Allentown for help.

 What Are the symptoms of ADHD?